projectmesa/mesa-frames/docs/general/user-guide/0_getting-started.md

 2. **Looping Mechanism 🔁**: Implement a looping mechanism on vectorized operations.

-For a more detailed implementation of handling race conditions, please refer to the `examples/sugarscape_ig` in the mesa-frames repository.
-This example demonstrates how to implement the Sugarscape model with instantaneous growback, which requires careful handling of sequential agent actions.
+For a more detailed implementation of handling race conditions, see the [Advanced Tutorial](../tutorials/3_advanced_tutorial.ipynb).
+It walks through the Sugarscape model with instantaneous growback and shows practical patterns for staged vectorization and conflict resolution.